 Should you need to save the form part way through, a link will be sent to the email address you enter, which allows you to go back to into the partially completed form and finish it at a later date.

 A site licence remains in force until there is a change of owner or change in planning consent.
 Some sites e.g. those connected with agriculture often have time limited planning consent.
-When planning consent is approved a new licence will have to be applied for.
-Where there is a change of caravan owner, the licence is transferable to the new owner.
+When planning consent is approved a new license will have to be applied for.
+Where there is a change of caravan owner, the license is transferable to the new owner.
 A fee will apply as shown in the table above.
-You should send us the licence and relevant fee with a request for transfer and we will either endorse it or re-issue it.
+You should send us the license and relevant fee with a request for transfer and we will either endorse it or re-issue it.

-All caravan site licences have conditions attached to protect the health, safety and welfare of residents.
-The licence identifies the site owner.
+All caravan site licenses have conditions attached to protect the health, safety and welfare of residents.
+The license identifies the site owner.
 Conditions will include:

 - The type of caravan, i.e. residential, static holiday or touring.